pdjstone/cloudpets-web-bluetooth/Readme.md

 The toy has 5 audio 'slots'.
 Each slot can store around 40 seconds of audio.
 The toy itself always records to slot 1.

-## Disclaimer
+## Important

+ For the demo to work, you must be within Bluetooth range of the device (around 10m).
 I shouldn't have to tell you that you must only connect to a CloudPet toy that you own.
 Connecting to someone else's one is illegal, so don't do that.

 ## Live Demo
 There's a cut-down [live demo](https://pdjstone.github.io/cloudpets-web-bluetooth/index.html) that can upload and play some pre-recorded audio.
 The demo doesn't have the server-side compontent to do the encoding and decoding.
 But it can upload a couple of pre-encoded clips.
 It can also trigger the recording (and play it back on the toy itself), and control the LED.